kangarko/docs/docs/guides/configuration/systems/ticket.md

 ## <u>Transcript Methods</u>
-We have added 5 different customisable transcript methods for you, they are as follows
+We have added 5 different customisable transcript methods for you:

 ### No Transcript
-- Simply this method does nothing :D
+- Do nothing.

 ### Move Channel
 - This method moves the channel to another category.